metrorailings/OwlBlog/content/posts/week-1-insights-1.md

 Kansas' offensive line isn't ready for gametime.

 Cleveland literally running at will.
 Backed up at the 2-yard line, it was obvious Cleveland was going to run the ball.
 Kansas still gave up 5 precious yards.

+Cleveland's last drive of the first half stalled when Baker was asked to thow the ball four times consecutively.
+The Browns should have peppered in more exotic plays instead of calling on Mayfield to drop back and pass the ball.